Portland, Maine panoramic view

 Portland, Maine: Lighthouse Keeper's Dream

 We walked off the ship straight into the most photogenic working waterfront in America.
-Portland Head Light is fifteen minutes away in Cape Elizabeth, and we stood there watching waves crash against the rocks below the oldest lighthouse in Maine.
-The keeper's house museum had us nerding out over Fresnel lenses and 19th-century logbooks.
+Portland Head Light is fifteen minutes away in Cape Elizabeth, and we stood there watching waves crash against the rocks below Maine's oldest lighthouse – commissioned by George Washington himself in 1791.
+The keeper's house museum had us nerding out over Fresnel lenses and 19th-century logbooks, understanding what it meant to stand watch over sailors' lives for two centuries.

 We grabbed Holy Donut (potato donuts – trust us) for dessert and walked the waterfront one more time.
 Portland feels like a city that never sold out – still working, still fishing, still making art and beer and serving lobster rolls that taste like they came straight from the trap an hour ago.

 The Moment That Stays With Me: Standing at the base of Portland Head Light at golden hour, watching the keeper climb the spiral stairs to light the beacon.
-That lighthouse has guided ships home since George Washington commissioned it, and for one moment we understood what it means to be a lighthouse keeper – the loneliness, the duty, the privilege of standing watch over sailors' lives.
-The beam swept across the water, and we felt the weight of 230 years of faithful service.
+George Washington commissioned this lighthouse in 1791 – one of his last acts was ensuring ships could find safe harbor in Maine's treacherous waters.
+For one moment we understood what it means to be a lighthouse keeper – the loneliness, the duty, the privilege of standing watch over sailors' lives.
+The beam swept across the water, and we felt the weight of 234 years of faithful service, from Washington's era to ours.

 We sailed away past a dozen islands dotting Casco Bay, each with its own lighthouse winking in the dusk.
 Portland gave us New England at its finest – hardworking, beautiful, unpretentious, and generous with butter.